port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

 <details>
     <summary>`OpenCost CloudCost` mapping configuration</summary>

-   If the OpenCost integration was freshly installed, there will already be an existing `cloudcost` config block.
+   When installing the integration, a `cloudcost` config block is added automatically.
 Replace the pre-existing config with the following YAML snippet.

 ```yaml showLineNumbers
   - kind: cloudcost